Morgane8/Module450_Labo1_MC_JG/README.md

 Here, use the following command to build the docker image (replace 'my-image-name' by the desired name) :

+> !!!
+On Windows, ensure Docker Desktop is running !!!

 ```bash
 docker build -t my-image-name .
 ```